Why your child needs an instrument to practice on to be successful

 Digital pianos or full-size, touch-sensitive keyboards with a pedal are better than smaller keyboards in that they have all 88 piano keys, pedals, and many have other sounds and advanced technology such as recording, a built-in metronome, headphones, etc.

-Even though many of these are touch sensitive, the action is still not as weighted as it is in pianos; I can usually tell a difference in tone produced between students who practice on these and students who practice on pianos.
+Even though many of these are touch sensitive, the action is still not as weighted as it is in pianos; I can usually tell a difference in tone and sound produced between students who practice on these and students who practice on pianos.
 Digital pianos are usually fine for getting basic practicing done, but overall, pianos (even old ones!) yield the best results in controlling tone and for building strong fingers.
 If a student is playing advanced music and/or considering trying out for college piano scholarships, it is probably time to upgrade to a piano.

 But we can’t afford a piano!/Where do we look for a piano?